2020 Annual Tree Sale

 Since 1976 the Onondaga County Soil & Water Conservation District has offered an annual tree and shrub sale as a public outreach program.
 We sell a variety of bare root evergreen and deciduous seedlings to be used for effective conservation purposes.

 These products are not intended for resale.
 Grown by a private New York nursery, the trees and shrubs provide the homeowner with economical conservation materials to establish windbreaks, reforest parcels, prevent soil erosion and create suitable wildlife habitats.

 Conifers are evergreen trees - pine, fir, spruce, cone-bearing trees.
-The conifers we're selling are transplants, which means the seedling has been transplanted from its original seed bed at least once, making for a more mature root system and adding a greater chance for survival.
-For example, you'll see on the order form, the Balsam Fir average size of 3-2; this means the tree is 3 years old and has been transplanted twice.
-Or the Norway Spruce, 2-2; two years old and twice transplanted.
+The conifers are transplants, which means the seedling has been transplanted from its original seed bed at least once, making for a more mature root system and adding a greater chance for survival.
+Sizes will vary from one species to another.
 These transplants are mature enough that they already have an established tree shape.

-Bluebird and bat houses are for sale year round, too, built by the Industrial Arts students at Tully High School since 2011.
+Bluebird and bat houses also are sold year round, built by the Industrial Arts students at Tully High School.